Carlospetsdogs/E-Commerce-Back-End/README.md

 # E-Commerce-Back-End

 ## Usage:
-This application
+This application is a fully back end application intended to help a user organize and search through a product database for an E-commerce website.

 ## Installation:
--need express.js, sequelize, mysql2, node.js, &dotenv package
+-need express.js, sequelize, mysql2, node.js dotenv package

 - `npm i`